 Crosswalks are an often-neglected part of urban design; they’re usually just white stripes on dark asphalt.
 But recently, they’re getting more exciting—and safer—makeovers.
 In the Netherlands, there is a glow-in-the-dark crosswalk.
 In western India, there is a 3D crosswalk.
-And now, in London, there’s an interactive LED crosswalk that changes its configuration based on the situation, as Fast Company reports.
+And now, in London, there’s an interactive LED crosswalk that changes its configuration based on the situation, as reports.

 Created by the London-based design studio Umbrellium, the Starling Crossing (short for the much more tongue-twisting STigmergic Adaptive Responsive LearnING Crossing) changes its layout, size, configuration, and other design factors based on who’s waiting to cross and where they’re going.